Check out our Frequently Asked Questions – detailing everything from what’s eligible to how to get in touch with us.

 How can I get a cash voucher?

-It’s easy to donate to a charity, school or community group.
+- Each machine lists 3-4x charity partners for you to donate to directly.
 Simply return your containers at a Reverse Vending Machine and select the “Donate” option at the end of your session.
 You will then be given a menu to select which organisation you would like to donate to.
 Select your preferred organisation and press the “Confirm” button to donate.
 100% of the money you donate will be given to the charity.

 How can I redeem my voucher?